Remote Microphone Systems / FM Systems

 For more information, download our brochure on Roger Focus for Auditory Processing Disorder, our brochure on the benefits of Roger Focus for individuals with Autism Spectrum Disorder, and our flyer on Remote Microphone Systems for ADHD.

 If you are interested in ordering a system, contact Auditory Processing Center so that we can discuss your child and determine if he/she is a good candidate.
+We ship nationwide and also offer short-term rentals to schools.

 A typical remote microphone system comes with two Roger Focus Receivers (earpieces) and one teacher/parent microphone.
 If the child changes classes, he/she passes the microphone to the next teacher.
 If there are multiple children with Roger Focus receivers in the same classroom, the teacher only needs to wear one microphone.
 A simple push of a button on the microphone while placed next to each earpiece, will sync it to multiple receivers.